NataliaVanetik/FTR-dataset/README.md

 If you use this dataset, please cite our paper:

 Detection of Racist Language in French Tweets
-Natalia Vanetik and Elisheva Mimoun
-Information Hournal, TBP in 2022
+Vanetik, N. and Mimoun, E., 2022.
+Detection of racist language in French tweets.
+Information, 13(7), p.318.